 2. What if there is no Notary wording on the document?

-When presented with a document that does not contain notary wording, a certificate attachment such as an acknowledgment or jurat will be used.
+When presented with a document that does not contain Notary wording, a certificate attachment such as an acknowledgment or jurat will be used.
 However, a Notary may not choose which certificate to use.
 This decision must be left up to the signer.

-Since most signers are not going know the meaning of the attachments, it is best to show them a blank of the following certificates:
+Since most signers are not going to know the meaning of the attachments, it is best to show them a blank of the following certificates:

 - Acknowledgment